riku2015/pyham/README.md

 ### About
 This program is under development and no working version is released yet.

-Should work at least on GNU/Linux and Windows versions of [wxPython](https://www.wxpython.org).
+Should work at least on GNU/Linux and Windows versions of Python 3.x.

-Python 3.x is required.
+[wxPython](https://pypi.org/project/wxPython/) is required for graphical interface.
+[PyAudio](https://pypi.org/project/PyAudio/) is required for sound in the client.
+Not required for the server.

 ### How to run client:
 > python pyham_client.py [-h] [-c CONFIGFILE] [-l LOGFILE] [-n] [-t]